fahadPathan7/SUST-FTMS-Backend/readme.md

 ### <a name="player"></a> Player

 - `POST /api/player` - Insert a new player
+- `POST /api/player/login` - Login a player
 - `PUT /api/player/{playerRegNo}` - Update a player
 - `GET /api/player/{playerRegNo}` - Get a specific player
 - `GET /api/dept/players/{deptCode}` - Get all players of a department
 - `DELETE /api/player/{playerRegNo}` - Delete a player

+**Note:** to login as player only email and password is required.

 **A JSON sample for player**
 ```json